 As medium-sized dogs, there is not a huge difference between the size of the two sexes, but it is enough to be noticeable.

 Should you wish to keep your dog whole for breeding purposes, there are also a few differences in temperament between male and female Huskies.
 Whole females will likely be more territorial when in heat than male dogs and may also be more affectionate.
 Whole males will have a much greater urge to roam than females, which, given this breed’s propensity to run great distances, can make life a little more challenging if your male Siberian Husky finds a way to escape from their yard.

 Of course, many of these reproductive behaviors can be almost completely eliminated by spaying or neutering your dog, a simple and routine procedure that will also eliminate any chance of unwanted pregnancies.

 One other difference between male and female Siberian Huskies is the rate at which they blow their undercoats.
 Males Huskies will usually only blow, or shed, their thick undercoat once a year, while females will blow their undercoat twice each year.
 As a result, female Siberian Huskies will require more grooming than males.

 The Siberian Husky is a beautiful dog that can be a great family pet and companion.
 Still, they are not an easy dog to own, nor are they suitable for everybody.

 We strongly encourage anybody who is looking at buying or rescuing one of these dogs to do their homework first and to spend as much time as possible with a breeder or another owner of these dogs to see firsthand whether a Siberian Husky is the right dog for them.

 - Siberian Husky Puppies — Before You Buy…

-- Intelligence, Temperament and Personality Traits of the Siberian Husky
+- Temperament & Intelligence of the Siberian Husky